NZ Battery Project

 A renewable electricity battery solution would significantly reduce New Zealand’s reliance on coal and gas, and make major strides towards our climate change goals.
 However the environmental effects associated with each of the possible options needs to be considered in the course of this project.

-MBIE has undertaken a comprehensive study of environmental and conservation values at Lake Onslow and its surrounding area, and how these might be affected by a pumped hydro scheme.
+MBIE has undertaken an initial study of environmental and conservation values at Lake Onslow and its surrounding area, and how these might be affected by a pumped hydro scheme.
 This work began in Phase 1 and more comprehensive studies, including further field work, will be undertaken in Phase 2.

-The hydrology and ecology at Lake Onslow was also assessed in Phase 1 to understand how these could change if a pumped hydro scheme was to be developed.
+The hydrology and ecology at Lake Onslow were also assessed in Phase 1 to understand how these could change if a pumped hydro scheme was to be developed.

-The potential environmental effects associated with other possible solutions will be considered as part of the feasibility studies when specific locations or concepts emerge.
+The potential environmental effects associated with the portfolio option will be investigated when specific locations or concepts emerge.

 How a ‘battery’ could operate